mrakgr/The-Spiral-Language/readme.md

 * Cover all the language features with examples.
 * Talk about the design considerations of Spiral and why it is designed the way it is.

-In particular when I get to join points and inlineables, the material will get hard to follow for a beginner.
+In particular when I get to join points and function, the material will get hard to follow for a beginner.
 This next segment though should be straightforward.

 Here are some rudimentary examples of programs and their output.